digitalkaoz/mgI18nPlugin/README.markdown

                   lifetime:                  86400
                   prefix:                    %SF_APP_DIR%

- * you can change the default doctrine connection's name by editing your app.yml file
+ * you can change the default doctrine connection's name by editing your **app.yml** file

-        [yml]
         all:
           # ...
           mgI18nPlugin: